catalyst-cloud/sphinx-catalystcloud-theme/README.md

 ### Compile

-Before pushing to the repo, compile the scss to css with:
+Before pushing or committing to the repo, compile the scss to css with:
 ```
 cd sphinx-catalystcloud-theme
 sass --watch sphinx_catalystcloud_theme/static/cloudtheme/styles:sphinx_catalystcloud_theme/static/cloudtheme/css